Experience New York Through the Hyper-Real Art of Alexander Chen

 Times Square is known as the Crossroads of the World, and is the site for the annual New Year’s Eve ball drop.
 Says Chen of the famous intersection: “I like Times Square.
 I always paint a busy painting, a lot of people, a lot of cars.
 That is from my hometown and from New York City.”

-If you’re interested in collecting the works of Alexander Chen, contact our gallery consultants at (800) 521-9654 ext.
-4 or email@example.com for more details.
+If you’re interested in collecting the works of Alexander Chen, attend one of our online auction weekends or contact our gallery consultants at (800) 521-9654 ext.
+4 or firstname.lastname@example.org for more details.